rootslab/train/Readme.md

 /*
  * Concatenate an Array to the queue.
  * Unlike #concat, if the addition of elements, contained in the array,
- * exceed the xlim value, array is silently dropped.
+ * exceeds the xlim value, array is silently dropped.
  * It returns the current number of items in the queue,
  * or -1 if the current array was dropped.
  *
  * NOTE: It accepts a single argument, that could be also a generic Object.
  */
 Train#xconcat( [ Array array ] ) : Number

+/*
+ * Melt a list of Objects, preferably Train or Arrays to this queue;
+ * all Train queues will be emptied, all Arrays will be concatenated.
+ * Optionally, if boolean argument 'all' is true, it melts all items
+ * contained in the tlist.
+ * It returns the current Train instance.
+ *
+ * NOTE: If an item is not an instance of Train or Array,
+ * it will be added to the queue as is.
+ */
+Train#melt( [ Array tlist [, Boolean all ] ] ) : Train

 /*
  * Get the queue size.